onqtam/onqtam.github.io/_posts/2019-12-12-pch-unity-cmake-3-16.md

     - [```target_precompile_headers(<my_target> PRIVATE my_pch.h)```](https://cmake.org/cmake/help/v3.16/command/target_precompile_headers.html)
     - the PCH will be included automatically in every .cpp file
         - adding a PCH to a target doesn't require that you remove the headers in it from all .cpp files - the C preprocessor is fast
-    - easiest if you have 1 header which includes the common ones - [example](https://github.com/onqtam/game/blob/master/src/precompiled.h)
+    - easiest if a single header which includes the common ones - [example](https://github.com/onqtam/game/blob/master/src/precompiled.h)
         - you could have per-project precompiled header files
             - or you could [reuse a PCH from one CMake target in another](https://cmake.org/cmake/help/v3.16/command/target_precompile_headers.html#reusing-precompile-headers)
                 - remember that each PCH takes around ~50-200MB and takes some time to compile... reuse is good!